comdex-official/networks/testnet/01-comets-test-upgrade.md

 ```
 If the software version does not match, then please check your $PATH to ensure the correct comdex is installed.

-* Build the binary and copy the binary to ~/.comdex/cosmovisor/genesis/bin path.

 * Further follow the cosmovisor setup guide.

 # Setup Cosmovisor